-9 SOCIAL SCIENCES

-Three social sciences electives, including one history elective to be selected from HIS101, HIS102, HIS103, HIS104, HIS107, HIS118, HIS119 and HIS120
+SOCIAL SCIENCES Three social sciences electives, including one history elective to be selected from HIS101, HIS102, HIS103, HIS104, HIS107, HIS118, HIS119 and HIS120

-- \ Many courses have prerequisites (courses or skills that must be completed or attained).
-These prerequisites, which must be completed before a course is taken, are listed in the course descriptions. - These courses constitute the major courses in this curriculum.
+\ Many courses have prerequisites (courses or skills that must be completed or attained).

+These prerequisites, which must be completed before a course is taken, are listed in the course descriptions.

-NOTE: Students planning to transfer to a SUNY fouryear institution should check the SUNY core General Education requirements on page 94 of this catalog for information on selection of elective courses.
+NOTES: 1) Students planning to transfer to a SUNY fouryear institution should check the SUNY core General Education requirements on page 88 of this catalog for information on selection of elective courses.
+2) See Transfer Opportunities on page 26 for articulation agreements with four-year colleges and universities.

-REQUIRED CREDIT DISTRIBUTION

 English

 Humanities9 credits

 History

-Social Sciences 6 credits
+Social Sciences

-Mathematics8-16 credits
+Mathematics

-Biology0-20 credits
+Biology 0-20 credits

 Chemistry0-18 credits

 Earth and Space Science0-12 credits

 Physics

-Environment
+Environment0-3 credits

 Freshman Seminar 1.5 credits

-Physical Education 2 credits
+Physical Education